grafana/loki/docs/sources/community/maintaining/release/major-release.md

 1. Make sure the `branches` field is set to the release branch you want to release from.
 1. Make sure the `releaseAs` field is set to the version you want to release.
+1. Run `make release-workflows` to generate the new workflow.
+Merge this change to both the main and release branch.